Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • estradiol, produced by all women of reproductive age;

 But sometimes the level of estrogen does not correspond to the norm, this happens due to bleeding, problems with bearing a child, infertility, the presence of tumors in the reproductive system and breasts.
-Estrogens include:
+The following drugs are classified as estrogens:

-• "Dermestril".
-Contains estradiol and is used in menopause, eliminating hot flashes, postmenopausal osteoporosis, urogenital atrophy, sleep and mood problems.
+• "Dermestril."
+Contains estradiol and is used during menopause, eliminating hot flashes, postmenopausal osteoporosis, urogenital atrophy, problems with sleep and mood.

 • "Divigel".
-It has estradiol as the active substance.
-This drug is distinguished by its favorable effect on the development of specific female organs, such as the fallopian tubes, ducts of the mammary glands.
-It has a positive effect on the development of female secondary sexual characteristics, normalizes menstruation.
-In large doses, the hormone is able to reduce lactation, produce endometrial hyperplasia.
+It has estradiol as an active substance.
+This drug is distinguished by its beneficial effect on the development of specific female organs, such as the fallopian tubes and mammary ducts.
+It has a positive effect on the development of female secondary sexual characteristics and normalizes menstruation.
+In large doses, the hormone can reduce lactation and produce endometrial hyperplasia.

 Thyroid gland

 Levothyroxine sodium and triiodothyronine are thyroid hormones.
-If their level in the body decreases, this leads to such consequences as atherosclerosis, cognitive decline, weight gain, anemia.
-In the absence of diagnosis, treatment, problems with the thyroid gland can occur even in young people and result in dysfunction of other organs, apathy, loss of strength.
+If their level in the body decreases, this leads to consequences such as atherosclerosis, decreased cognitive function, excess weight gain, and anemia.
+In the absence of diagnosis and treatment, problems with the thyroid gland can occur even in young people and result in dysfunction of other organs, apathy, and loss of strength.

 Thyroxine is a synthetic thyroid hormone.
-After passing through the kidneys and liver, it affects the growth, development of tissues in the body, as well as metabolism in general.
-Thyroxine affects the metabolism of fats and proteins, increases oxygen consumption, improves the functioning of the cardiovascular and nervous systems.
-At higher doses and long-term use, it affects the work of the hypothalamus, pituitary gland.
+After passing through the kidneys and liver, it affects the growth and development of tissues in the body, as well as metabolism in general.
+Thyroxine affects the metabolism of fats and proteins, increases oxygen consumption, and improves the functioning of the cardiovascular and nervous systems.
+With increased doses and long-term use, it affects the functioning of the hypothalamus and pituitary gland.

-If the doctor has decided to prescribe hormones, do not argue, but listen.
-He will prescribe a course of examinations to make sure that the hormonal drug can be drunk and there will be no harm to the body, and then determine the dosage.
-If you are going to drink birth control, then consult a gynecologist.
-After making an analysis for hormones and finding out what is missing, the doctor will be able to prescribe a remedy.
-The gynecologist also examines the breast for the presence of oncology, since hormonal preparations for tumors are not prescribed.
+If the doctor decides to prescribe hormones, do not argue, but listen.
+He will prescribe a course of examinations to make sure that the hormonal drug can be taken and there will be no harm to the body, and then he will determine the dosage.
+If you are going to take birth control, then consult a gynecologist.
+Having done a hormone test and found out which one is missing, the doctor will be able to prescribe a remedy.
+The gynecologist also examines the breasts for the presence of cancer, since hormonal drugs are not prescribed for tumors.

 How to take contraceptives?
-In a certain order, once a day, to facilitate the blister, the days of the week are indicated, it will be difficult to make a mistake, miss a dose.
+In a certain order, once a day, for relief, the days of the week are indicated on the blister; it will be difficult to make a mistake or miss a dose.
 The first tablet should be taken on the 1st day of menstruation or on the 5th, if it was not possible earlier.
-Later, this should not be done, because there will be a risk of becoming pregnant.
-Do not forget and skip the daily intake.
-One blister is designed for a month, there are tablets with the expectation of continuous intake, there are for 21 days (with a break of a week).
+You shouldn’t do this later, as there will be a risk of getting pregnant.
+Don't forget or skip your daily intake.
+One blister is designed for a month, there are tablets for continuous use, and there are tablets for 21 days (with a break of a week).

-It is considered undeniable that the shape and size of the female mammary glands depend on genetic factors.
-At the same time, we should not forget that the female hormone estrogen affects the female breast.
-Some hormonal pills affect its production, resulting in changes in size.
+It is considered undeniable that the shape and size of female mammary glands depend on genetic factors.
+At the same time, we should not forget that the female hormone estrogen influences the female breast.
+Some hormonal pills affect its production, which leads to changes in size.
 This effect is exerted by prolactin, which acts on estrogen receptors in the breast, and progesterone, which promotes the growth of breast tissue.

-Taking hormonal drugs requires a careful approach, only the doctor will tell you what dosage you need.
-So, there are hormones that you can drink 4 times a day with an interval of 4 hours.
-It is worth noting that it will not be superfluous to use a special cream to increase the bust, in addition, taking such drugs requires careful attention to the diet.
-In order not to lead to the production of testosterone, you should forget about sweet, starchy foods, reduce protein intake.
+Taking hormonal medications requires a careful approach; only your doctor will tell you what dosage you need.
+So, there are hormones that you can take 4 times a day with an interval of 4 hours.
+It is worth noting that it would not be superfluous to use a special cream to enlarge the bust; in addition, taking such drugs requires careful attention to the diet.
+In order not to lead to the production of testosterone, you should forget about sweets and starchy foods, and reduce your protein intake.

 For pregnancy

-To determine the hormones that can help in the conception of a child, you will have to take urine and blood tests that will allow you to understand the state of the body.
-The ovaries produce estradiol, which is involved in the preparation of the uterus for conception, as well as testosterone, progesterone, a follicle-stimulating hormone responsible for eggs.
+To determine the hormones that can help in conceiving a child, you will have to take urine and blood tests, which will allow you to understand the state of the body.
+The ovaries produce estradiol, which is involved in preparing the uterus for conception, as well as testosterone, progesterone, follicle-stimulating hormone, responsible for the production of eggs.
 Male testosterone, with its elevated level in the female body, makes it difficult to conceive, interfering with the normal course of pregnancy.

 For weight gain

-Taking hormonal drugs can lead to weight gain.
-This is used by athletes who want to build muscle by using steroids, which include corticosteroids and sex hormones.
-In Russia, they are banned, which forced them to look for other ways, one of which turned out to be somatostatin, a growth hormone that can increase muscle mass.
+Taking hormonal medications can lead to weight gain.
+This is used by athletes who want to build muscle mass by using steroids, which include corticosteroids and sex hormones.
+They are banned in Russia, which forced them to look for other methods, one of which turned out to be somatostatin, a growth hormone that can increase muscle mass.

 However, you should be careful: hormones for weight gain should not be used without medical supervision.
-The doctor prescribes them to people with anorexia, emaciated, excessively thin.
-The drug "Duphaston" is very common: it was created for ladies who want to get pregnant, but for those who want to gain weight, it fits perfectly.
-Hormonal agents are prescribed after consulting an endocrinologist, he determines the dosage of the drug.
+The doctor prescribes them for people with anorexia, exhaustion, and excessively thin.
+The drug “Duphaston” is very common: it was created for women who want to get pregnant, but for those who want to gain weight, it is perfect.
+Hormonal drugs are prescribed after consultation with an endocrinologist, who determines the dosage of the drug.

 For acne

 Hormone therapy is effective for acne.
-The use of preparations containing hormones will prevent excessive production of sebum.
-However, you need to be on the lookout, because they can lead to a deterioration in mood, weight gain and headaches as a side effect.
-At the end of the course, acne may return, and to prevent this from happening, it is necessary to simultaneously use antibacterial drugs, and preferably not antibiotics, but natural substances.
+Taking hormone-containing medications will prevent excessive sebum production.
+However, you need to be careful because they can lead to worsening mood, weight gain and headaches as a side effect.
+At the end of the course, acne may return, and to prevent this from happening, it is necessary to use antibacterial drugs simultaneously, preferably not antibiotics, but natural substances.

 Subcutaneous fat is formed with the participation of androgens, which are most actively produced by the female body during menstruation.
 This leads to the appearance of acne on the skin on such days.
-It is possible to eliminate this phenomenon by means of hormonal tablets containing progesterone and estrogen, which will help the body maintain a balance of androgens.
-For this purpose, contraceptives, such as Jess, are often prescribed: they drink them in a course, one tablet a day.
+This phenomenon can be eliminated by using hormonal pills containing progesterone and estrogen, which will help the body maintain the balance of androgens.
+For this purpose, birth control contraceptives, such as Jess, are often prescribed: they are taken in a course, one tablet per day.

-It is not uncommon for women to base their decision on choosing one of the hormonal contraceptives based on advertisements or what their girlfriends say.
-Such a situation is unacceptable, because only a gynecologist, after all the necessary tests, examinations of the body, can recommend any of the remedies.
-If you decide to choose a hormonal drug on your own, then it may not only not have the desired effect, but harm your health, even death.
+Often, women make decisions about choosing a hormonal contraceptive based on advertising or what their friends say.
+This situation is unacceptable, because only a gynecologist, after all the necessary tests and examinations of the body, can recommend any of the remedies.
+If you decide to choose a hormonal drug on your own, it may not only not have the desired effect, but also cause harm to your health, even death.

 Video

-In the plot of the TV show, the obstetrician-gynecologist will tell you how and at what moment hormonal contraceptives act on the body, why you should not be afraid to drink the drug.
-The doctor explains why contraceptives are good for acne, how they prevent uterine and ovarian cancer, and also explains the benefits of the intrauterine ring and IUD for the treatment of certain gynecological diseases, such as endometriosis.
+In the TV show, the obstetrician-gynecologist will tell you how and at what point hormonal contraceptives act on the body, and why you should not be afraid to take the drug.
+The doctor explains why birth control medications are good for fighting acne, how they prevent uterine and ovarian cancer, and also explains the benefits of the intrauterine ring and IUD for the treatment of certain gynecological diseases, such as endometriosis.

 Contraceptives for acne